How To Cut A Pork Shoulder Into Steaks

 Start by removing any excess fat from the surface of the pork shoulder.
 Leave a thin layer of fat to enhance the flavor and juiciness of your steaks.

-If you’re using a bone-in pork shoulder, carefully remove the bone by making shallow cuts along the bone until it’s completely detached.
+If you’re using a bone-in pork shoulder, carefully remove the bone by making shallow cuts along its edges and around it until it’s completely detached.
 Set the bone aside for making delicious stocks or soups later.

 Step 4: Determine the Thickness